Juviro/mythic-commander/clash/next.md

 # Backlog Bugs

 * sometimes tokens are suggested twice
-* when going back to gamebrowser, the url changes, making it impossible to use browser forward button to get back to game
+* when opening the card context menu on hand, sometines the next card is hovered due to the mouse moving
 * cards from other players have wrong sleeve color in hand
 * when moving a peeking card into hand, the draw animation is used
 * on page load, cards in exile are animated